raspberrypilearning/cd-dice-roller/en/step_8.md

 --- task ---

-Now you need to use an `if` condition to check if the text display style is `block`, which would mean that the text is being displayed.
-If it is, you need to set it to `none` to stop displaying it.
-If it's not, then set it to `block` so that it is displayed.
-The white box will expand to fit the text when it is displayed.
+Now use an `if` condition to check if the text display style is `block`.
+If yes, that means the text is being displayed.

++ If the text is diplayed, set the text display style to `none` to stop displaying the text
++ If the text is **not** diplayed, then set the text display style to `block` so that the text is displayed

 ```javascript
     function toggleLiars(){